enkidevs/curriculum/python/core/meet-python/python-environment.md

 To use it, you launch the Python interpreter with `python3`, `python` or `python -i` and type your Python code at the prompt.
 The interpreter evaluates the code you type and displays the results.

 [2:Shell]
 The shell, also known as the command line, is a program which processes shell scripts, like Bash.
 Shell scripts allow you to manipulate and navigate between files, execute programs, and print text.
 The shell is run through the terminal.

+On Windows, the default shell is command prompt (also called cmd).
+On both MacOS and Linux the default shell is called terminal.